Moodle: Deployment

 Users can download and install Moodle on a Web server, such as the Apache HTTP Server, and a number of database management systems, such as MySQL, are supported.
 Pre-built combinations of Moodle with a Web server and database are available for Microsoft Windows and Mac.
 Other automated installation approaches exist, such as installing a Debian package, deploying a ready-to-use TurnKey Moodle appliance, using the Bitnami installer, or using a "one-click install" service such as Installatron.

-Certified Moodle Partners provide other Moodle services, including hosting, training, customization and content development.
+Certified Moodle Partners provide other Moodle services, including hosting, training, customisation and content development.
 This network of providers supports the development of the Moodle project through royalties.

 Interoperability

 Moodle runs without modification on Unix, Linux, FreeBSD, Windows, MacOS and any other systems that support PHP and a database, including web host providers.

 Moodle also has import features for use with other specific systems, such as importing quizzes or entire courses from Blackboard or WebCT.

 In March 2012 Blackboard acquired two companies based on Moodle's software including Baltimore-based Moodlerooms Inc. and NetSpot of Adelaide, Australia.
 In August 2015, Blackboard acquired Colombia-based Nivel7.
 The Red Hat site, Opensource.com, reported that Moodle will always be an open-source project, with clear delineation between Blackboard and Moodle.